Our glossary contains vocabulary frequently used to talk about our products and features on our site and aspects of our service.

 Measured during a sleep study, AHI refers to the number of apneas and hypopneas you have per hour.
 See also: Apnea; Hypopnea.

-While CPAP (Continuous Positive Airway Pressure) therapy delivers air at one fixed pressure, APAP is a type of therapy delivery that automatically changes throughout the night (based on your needs) to deliver only the minimum pressure you need at any given time.
-This means that the device only increases the pressure as you need it.
-ResMed’s APAP therapy is delivered in our AutoSet™ range of devices.
+While CPAP (Continuous Positive Airway Pressure) therapy delivers air at one fixed pressure, APAP is a type of therapy delivery that automatically changes throughout the night to deliver only the minimum pressure you need at any given time.
+ResMed's APAP therapy is delivered in our AutoSet™ range of devices.
 See also: CPAP; AutoSet

 "Apnea" literally means no breath or stopping breathing for 10 seconds or longer during sleep.
 See also: Sleep apnea; Obstructive sleep apnea (OSA); Central sleep apnea (OSA); Mixed apnea.

-AutoSet is the name of ResMed’s APAP technology, which adjusts the therapy pressure delivered to you as your needs change—hourly, nightly and from season to season—to deliver the ideal, lowest therapy pressure.
-As a result, AutoSet is clinically proven to increase comfort and compliance.1-3
+AutoSet is the name of ResMed's APAP technology, which adjusts the therapy pressure delivered to you as your needs change on a breath by breath basis to deliver the ideal, lowest therapy pressure.
+As a result, the AutoSet algorithm is clinically proven to increase comfort and compliance.1-3

 While CPAP (Continuous Positive Airway Pressure) therapy delivers air at one fixed pressure, bilevel therapy delivers two different levels of pressure: • a higher level of pressure when you breathe in; and • a lower level of pressure when you breathe out.
 This makes it a little easier to breathe out against the air pressure.
 ResMed's bilevel therapy is delivered in our VPAP range of devices.
 See also: VPAP; CPAP